How long does it take to develop a mobile app?

 We are often asked the question "How long does it take to develop an app?", and often we want to answer that your app will never be "finished".
 Like many digital products, you need to update or upgrade your app and you will probably not stop at a v1.0.
-In order to develop the first version of your app, on average we count 3 to 9 months.
-But it is important to understand that many factors can influence the time it takes to develop a mobile app.

 The design phases of a mobile app